AtfastrSlushyMaker/pl-standings-prediction-project/README.md

 python scripts/model_utils.py
 ```

-## Contributing
+## 🤝 Contributing

 We welcome contributions to improve this project!
 Here's how you can contribute:

-### Ways to Contribute

-- **Bug Reports**: Submit issues for any bugs you encounter
-- **Feature Requests**: Suggest new features or improvements
-- **Code Contributions**: Submit pull requests with enhancements
-- **Documentation**: Help improve documentation and examples
-- **Data Sources**: Suggest additional data sources or features

-### Development Setup
+### 🛠️ Development Setup

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. 🌿 Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. ✏️ Make your changes
-4. Add tests if applicable
+4. 🧪 Add tests if applicable
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. 💾 Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
+6. 📤 Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+7. 🔄 Open a Pull Request

-### Code Guidelines

-- Follow PEP 8 style guidelines
-- Add docstrings to functions and classes
-- Include unit tests for new features
-- Update documentation as needed

-## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE](LICENSE) file for details.

 ---

-**Note**: This project is for educational and research purposes.
+**⚠️ Note**: This project is for educational and research purposes.
 The predictions generated should not be used for commercial betting or gambling activities.